Become an affiliate partner and earn attractive commission.

 How Long Does it Take to Become a Mental Health Support Worker?

 The time it takes to become a mental health support worker would depend on the educational route you choose.
-A bachelor’s degree is a four-year study and a master’ degree takes 1-2 years.
+A bachelor’s degree is a four-year study, and a master’s degree takes 1-2 years.
 Licenced mental health workers also need to complete up to two years of postgraduate practicum experience.
-So, it can take approximately eight years to be a licenced mental health support worker.

 psychologist supporting her client